alekhyaramisetti01/Bank_Marketing_Campaign_Analytics/README.md

 ├── data/                          # All datasets
 │   ├── raw/                       # Original input CSV (from Kaggle)
 │   ├── processed/                 # Cleaned data used for SQL/analysis
-│   └── export/                    # Exported KPI results used in Tableau │
+│   └── export/                    # Exported KPI results used in Power BI │
 ├── scripts/                       # Python scripts for data cleaning and automation │   ├── data_cleaning.py